Woodland// Organic, Eco Processed Merino Wool in Forget Me Not

-Forget-Me-Not is a light blue naturally dyed with indigo.
+Forget Me Not is a dark blue naturally dyed with indigo.
 Stunning on its own or in colourwork projects.
 It's all one tone, but there's a hint of variegation that reflects the process of hand dyeing each skein individually.
-It would make a beautiful fade project with my 3 other indigo colours!

 The Dye Indigo dye has been used around the world for many centuries, as it's one of the strongest plant based sources of blue.
 With a bit of coaxing (to make the blue pigment water soluble), indigo plants can make a wonderful range from pale sky blue to the deepest navy.